metaskills/named_seeds/README.md

 **Using these tasks manually should not be needed as both are hooked into the proper `test:prepare` and `db:setup` process for you.**

 NamedSeeds includes two rake tasks.
 The `db:test:seeds` is the one that does all the work and is automatically called after Rails' `test:prepare` for you.
 So running your rake test tasks will create your test database and seed it for you automatically before your tests run.
+Remember, ActiveRecords `db:test:prepare` is not a proper hook, read [my comment](https://github.com/rspec/rspec-rails/issues/663#issuecomment-11831559) on this rspec issue for more details.

 The other task is `db:development:seed`.
 This task invokes the normal Rails' `db:seed` task, then loads the db/test/seeds.rb file while still in development mode.
 We automatically call this task after `db:setup` for you.
 This task provides a way for a developer to populate their development database with the same fixture story used for testing.
 This makes it easy for developers to learn your application as the test story is a 1 to 1 mapping of data in local development.